White Dwarfs in Globular Clusters: White Dwarf Formation and Evolution

-A few massive globular clusters (e.g. $\omega$~Cen, NGC\,2808, NGC\,6441) show evidence for a population of very hot and helium-rich horizontal branch stars (\cite{DCruz96}; \cite{Brown01}; \cite{Moehler02}; \cite{Moehler04a}; \cite{Busso07}; \cite{Caloi07}).
-The formation and evolution of these objects prompted a lively debate in the recent literature.
-In order to account for their photometric and spectroscopic properties the so-called ``hot helium-flasher'' scenario has been suggested (\cite{Cast93}; \cite{DCruz96}; \cite{Brown01}; \cite{Cast06}).
-In this theoretical framework red giant stars experience a violent mass-loss event, which decreases the total mass of these structures to below the limit for central helium ignition before approaching the tip of the red giant branch.
-The red giant stars with a mass slightly larger than this limit undergo a helium-core flash at high temperatures either during their approach to the helium-core white dwarf cooling sequence (early hot helium flasher, \cite{Cast93}; \cite{DCruz96}) or along this sequence (late hot helium flasher, \cite{Brown01}).
 In 2006 \cite{Cast06} studied the consequences of this scenario for the white dwarf population in globular clusters.
-A globular cluster with a significant number of ``late hot helium-flashers'' will also produce a significant fraction of helium-core white dwarfs (i.e. the red giant stars with a mass smaller than the limit for central helium ignition).
-At luminosities greater than 0.1\,$L_\odot$ helium-core white dwarfs have a life time comparable to typical extreme horizontal branch stars.
-By assuming that a fraction of 20\% of the stars in a globular cluster do not evolve through a helium-core burning phase one expects twice as many white dwarfs brighter than 0.1\,$L_\odot$ than in the canonical case (all stars undergoing central helium burning).
-This scenario is supported by \cite{Sand07}, who found a deficit of the order of 20\% in the number of bright RGB stars in the globular cluster NGC\,2808 from ACS@HST and WFPC2@HST photometry.
+A globular cluster with a significant number of late hot helium-flashers will also produce a significant fraction of He-core white dwarfs (i.e. the red giant stars with a mass smaller than the limit for central helium ignition).
+At luminosities L$>$0.1\,$L_\odot$ He-core white dwarfs have a life time comparable to typical extreme horizontal branch stars.
+By assuming that a fraction of 20\% of the stars in a globular cluster do not evolve through a He-core burning phase one expects twice as many white dwarfs with L$>$0.1\,$L_\odot$ than in the canonical case (all stars undergoing central helium burning).
+This scenario is supported by \cite{Sand07}, who found a deficit of the order of 20\% in the number of bright RGB stars in the globular cluster NGC\,2808 from ACS and WFPC2 photometry.
 A few dozens of white dwarfs have already been identified in NGC\,2808 by \cite{Dieball05}, but their limiting magnitude is too shallow to constrain the impact of the ``missing giants''.

+The analysis of FUV--NUV colour-magnitude diagrams of six massive globular clusters by \cite{Brownetal2010} shows subluminous stars at the hottest part of the horizontal branch for all clusters.
+Normal evolution at standard helium abundance (Y=0.23) can explain only the 'normal' blue and extreme horizontal branch stars.
+Normal evolution at enhanced helium abundance cannot explain the colour-magnitude diagrams without violating distance and reddening constraints from independent observations.
+Flash-mixed models for both helium abundances reproduce the luminosity range of the blue hook stars, but not the colour range (especially towards the red).
+Some clusters show almost no 'normal' extreme horizontal branch stars, but only blue horizontal branch and blue hook stars.
+Apparently a minimum globular cluster mass is needed to have blue hook stars, but the cause for that threshold remains unclear.